Publishing to OCI Data Flow

 When you publish a task to OCI Data Flow, a JAR file is created in OCI Object Storage, and an application that points to the JAR file is created in the Data Flow service.

 After publishing, you can run the application in OCI Data Flow, where you can choose compute shapes, and monitor and diagnose data flow runs.
 If the task has assigned parameters, the OCI Data Flow application is created using the default parameter values.
-You won't be able to enter parameter values when you run the application in OCI Data Flow.
+However, you're not allowed to enter parameter values when you run the application in OCI Data Flow.

 The following pages describe how to publish a task to OCI Data Flow and the specific tasks that you can perform after publishing: